crf8472/libarcstk/DESIGN.md

 Libarcs embraces "modern" C++, which means to choose the contemporary way of doing things, not the way things were done back in the Nineties.
-Currently, libarcs is compiled as C++14.
+Currently, libarcstk is compiled as C++14.

-On the other hand, libarcs has a tendency to OOP-style design along with some of its patterns but avoids deep inheritance levels.
+On the other hand, libarcstk has a tendency to OOP-style design along with some of its patterns but avoids deep inheritance levels.
 Inheritance is good in case it helps to avoid repeating yourself, assists the intuition of the reader, helps decoupling and models a natural is-a relationship.
 However, genericity is considered as the bigger achievement, so when in doubt, I tried to prefer the generic solution over default "OOPness".